MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-connect-apps.md

 You have now set up the Microsoft Entra ID based authentication.
 Next, you can go exploring the APIs.
 Learn more in the [Exploring the APIs with Postman and Microsoft Entra authentication](#exploring-apis-with-postman-and-microsoft-entra-authentication) section.

-## Exploring APIs with Postman and basic authentication
+## Explore APIs with Postman and basic authentication

 In this `Hello World` example, we're going over the basic steps required to retrieve the list of customers in our trial tenant.
 This example is based on running with basic authentication.